-To keep up with increasingly stiff competition in the crowded compact crossover segment, the new RAV4 gains a better-finished interior that combines modern style with sound ergonomics.
-A Display Audio system with a 6.1-inch LCD touchscreen comes standard, as does Bluetooth connectivity and a backup camera.
-Available as an option is Entune, a multimedia system that offer apps like Bing search services, iheartradio.com and Pandora music and concierge services like OpenTable and movietickets.com.
+To keep up with increasingly stiff competition in the crowded compact crossover segment, the RAV4 offers an attractive interior that combines modern style with sound ergonomics.
+Toyota's Entune audio system with 6.1-inch LCD touchscreen comes standard, as does Bluetooth connectivity with audio streaming and a backup camera.
+Entune can be upgraded with an App Suite that lets users access Bing search services, iheartradio.com and Pandora music, and concierge services like OpenTable and movietickets.com.

 Trim Level Breakdown

 The RAV4 can be had in LE, XLE and Limited trim levels.

 The entry-level LE features A/C, power windows and locks, cruise control, a 6.1-inch touchscreen display with Entune, a backup camera, Bluetooth connectivity and 17-inch steel wheels with hubcaps.